Barry J Fenchak – Engineering ’84, MBA ’91

 Penn State University is a complex and dynamic institution that operates in a challenging environment.
 I am dedicated to furthering the University’s core missions of providing a quality, affordable education and sponsoring meaningful and beneficial research.

 As a trustee of the university, I will be an engaged and active advocate for all stakeholders.
 Trustees are the only people who are solely responsible for the oversight of Penn State’s assets and resources.
 We had better know what we are doing.

 - The highest in-state tuition, by far, of any of the Big Ten’s 13 public universities.

-- The plummeting of PSU’s academic standing in the Big Ten – from 4th place to 10th place, and still dropping.
+- The plummeting of Penn State’s academic standing in the Big Ten – from 4th place to 10th place, and still dropping.

-- The suffocating costs of administrative waste and largess which, along with PSU’s exponential growth in long-term debt, is loaded onto the backs of our students and their families.
+- The suffocating costs of administrative waste and largess which, along with Penn State’s exponential growth in long-term debt, is loaded onto the backs of our students and their families.

 These issues, and others, are all related, and are symptomatic of a lack of responsible governance and a lack of focus on Penn State’s core missions.
 They must be addressed, sooner rather than later.

 I care deeply for our alma mater and there is no one who understands these issues and is more qualified to address them than me.
 I am committed to taking on that responsibility on behalf of alumni everywhere.
 You can contact me at firstname.lastname@example.org, and follow me on Twitter @fenchak4trustee and Facebook https://www.facebook.com/BarryFenchakPSUTrustee